alexemanuelol/rustplusplus/README.md

     $ docker run --rm -it -v ${pwd}/credentials:/app/credentials -v ${pwd}/instances:/app/instances -v ${pwd}/logs:/app/logs -e RPP_DISCORD_CLIENT_ID=111....1111 -e RPP_DISCORD_TOKEN=token --name rpp ghcr.io/alexemanuelol/rustplusplus

-or
+or by using the example docker compose file in the `examples/docker-compose` directory:

     $ docker-compose up -d

-Make sure you use the correct values for DISCORD_CLIENT_ID as well as DISCORD_TOKEN in the docker command/docker-compose.yml
+Make sure you use the correct values for `DISCORD_CLIENT_ID` as well as `DISCORD_TOKEN`` in the `docker-compose.yml` file.

+## **Running in kubernetes**

+Edit the `examples/kubernetes/rustplusplus.yml` file, modifying the client id and token for the token.
+After that, apply the modified manifest with

+    $ kubectl apply -f examples/kubernetes/rustplusplus.yml

+You can check the progress of the deployment by running

+    $ kubectl describe deploy/rustplusplus

 ## **Thanks to**